How to unlock Telegram with a VPN

 Why do countries ban Telegram?

-As mentioned above, accessing Telegram can be quite difficult - if not impossible - depending where you are in the world.
+As mentioned above, accessing Telegram can be quite difficult — if not impossible — depending on where you are in the world.
 That's because many governments are implementing bans to prevent their citizens from using the messaging app.

 The censorship campaign is motivated by diverse reasons, and the blocks can apply to the entire platform or only on specific channels, lasting either long or short-term.

-More authoritarian countries see Telegram as a threat as here the app is mainly used to bypass national censorship and share counter-information among its users.
+More authoritarian countries see Telegram as a threat, as here the app is mainly used to bypass national censorship and share counter-information among its users.

-But the full use of Telegram has also been restricted, on what many would describe as more liberal countries, over concerns that it might be used in harmful ways.
+But the full use of Telegram has also been restricted in more liberal countries, over concerns that it might be used in harmful ways.
 These can be extremist groups spreading fake news or web pirates illegally sharing copyrighted content.

 Take a case in November 2021, for instance, where a Portuguese court ordered Telegram to block a selection of channels that facilitated piracy.
+Telegram also agreed to shut down more than 60 channels in Germany while implementing the same norm for the future.

 Is Telegram safe?

 There are also concerns over the handling of user data.
-Telegram's privacy policy states that it "may collect metadata such as your IP address, devices and Telegram apps you've used, history of username changes, etc. If collected, this metadata can be kept for 12 months maximum".
+Telegram's privacy policy states that it "may collect metadata such as your IP address, devices and Telegram apps you've used, history of username changes, etc. If collected, this metadata can be kept for 12 months maximum."

 Platform moderators may also check your messages to look out for spam and abuse.
 In case of anti-terror investigations, Telegram may disclose the suspect IP address and phone number to the relevant authorities.
-Although, the app commits not to use user data for ad targeting or other commercial purposes.
+Although the app commits not to use user data for ad targeting or other commercial purposes.

 How to stay safe with Telegram